Databricks releases serverless platform for Apache Spark along with new library supporting deep learning

 Got It Pro uses machine learning to find a human solver for your techie problem

-On the stage of Spark Summit this morning, Databricks CEO Ali Ghodsi announced a Serverless Platform for Apache Spark — welcome news for developers looking to reduce time spent on cluster management.
+Today to kick off Spark Summit, Databricks announced a Serverless Platform for Apache Spark — welcome news for developers looking to reduce time spent on cluster management.
 The move to simplify developer experiences is set to be a major theme of the event overall.
-In addition to Serverless, Ghodsi also introduced Deep Learning Pipelines, a library that makes it easy to mix deep learning frameworks with Spark.
+In addition to Serverless, the company also introduced Deep Learning Pipelines, a library that makes it easy to mix deep learning frameworks with Spark.

 If you haven’t been following the latest developments in cloud-based data processing, Databricks is the commercial manifestation of the open-source Apache Spark project.
 The company’s engineers spend their days building tools to support the Spark ecosystem, like those being announced today.